1933–34 Port Vale F.C. season: Second Division

-The pre-season saw the arrival of ten new professionals, six of which were forwards.
+The pre-season saw the arrival of ten new professionals, six of whom were forwards.
 The most significant newcomers were Trevor Rhodes (Bradford Park Avenue), Jack Vickers (Charlton Athletic), as well as Ken Gunn and Billy Tabram (both from Swansea Town).

-The season started excellently with ten wins in the opening fifteen matches.
-At the end of this run Sydney Dickinson was brought in from Bradford Park Avenue, though the Vale then went on to lose five of their next six matches, conceding sixteen goals and scoring just three.
+The season started with two home wins and two losses on the road.
+The wins kept coming, including an impressive 2–1 win at third-placed Grimsby Town that put Vale top of the table on 23 September.
+They slipped to a 3–2 loss at Notts County seven days later in "a thrilling struggle".
+This was followed by a run of five wins and two draws in seven games, with only one goal conceded.
+They regained top spot with a 3–1 win over Bradford Park Avenue on 21 October, whilst Vale signed Sydney Dickinson was brought in from the opposition for a "significant fee".
+However, the Vale then went on to lose five of their next six matches, conceding 16 goals and scoring just three.
+Only an excellent performance from goalkeeper Allan Todd prevented more than a three-goal defeat at Bolton Wanderers.
+Manchester United ended the Vale's 100% record at the Old Recreation Ground when they sneaked a 3–2 win on 2 December.
+Vale lost 6–1 at Nottingham Forest on 23 December.
 The slide was halted with a 1–0 Boxing day victory over Lincoln City in which top-scorer Tom Nolan became one of only two Vale players sent off in the period between 1918 and 1947.
 The result nevertheless kept the club within a point of the promotion places.
 This was supplemented by seven of a possible eight points in their next four games, including victories at The Dell and Valley Parade.